microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraGroup.md

 New Employee Onboarding 0a58c57b-a9ae-49a2-824f-8e9cb86d4512 newemployeeonboarding New Employee Onboarding
 ```

+This example demonstrates how to retrieve top five groups from Microsoft Entra ID.
-This command gets the top five groups in Microsoft Entra ID.
+This command gets the five groups in Microsoft Entra ID.

 ### Example 4: Get a group by DisplayName

-This example demonstrates how to retrieve group by DisplayName from Microsoft Entra ID.

 ```powershell
 PS C:\>Get-EntraGroup -Filter "DisplayName eq 'Parents of Contoso'"